1. Key Characteristics of Turkish Van Cats

-They reach full maturity at 3–5 years of age and have long, plumed tails.
-Their eyes are fascinating; they can be amber, blue or odd-eyed (heterochromia iridum, where each eye is a different color).
+They reach full maturity at 3–5 years old and have long, plumed tails.

 The coat is semi-long with no undercoat.
 It’s also waterproof and soft, repelling dirt and water.
 The outer coat can shed to grow a shorter coat in hot climates.
 Alternatively, hair growing between the paw pads protects the feet in colder climates.

 Turkish Vans’ coat color is usually white with patches of color on the head and tail.
 The patches may be any standard color but are usually auburn.